EOSIO/eosio.cdt/README.md

 ### Ubuntu 20.04

 Clang-12 is backported to Ubuntu 20.04, so launchpad PPA support is restored.
+(Clang-13 is not supported by official PPA yet.)

 ```sh
 sudo add-apt-repository ppa:conr2d/blanc